Raymond474/vaccineManagementWebsite/README.md

 # vaccineManagementWebsite
-This is a website build in my web programming class to simulate a vaccine management website.
+This is a project I worked on in my web development class.
+This website is designed to have a database of vaccines and patients.
+Depending if you login as administrator or as a regular user will change what level of access you have on the website.
+Such as edit the data like adding more vaccines that are available.
+Some information that the tables show are different types of vaccines, amount of vaccines available, the amount of doses required for a vaccine, wether a patient has a vaccine, what kind of vaccine they received, and what day a patient got the vaccine.